CAIA CHILDREN & YOUTH POLICIES & PROCEDURES

 5. CONFIDENTIALITY AND DATA PROTECTION

-The confidentiality policy set out in section 2 G of CAIA’s Organisational Manual must be followed at all times.
+The Confidentiality and Data Protection and Security Policies contained in section 2 of CAIA’s Organisational Manual must be followed at all times.

 6. AFTER SCHOOL YOUTH CLUB REGISTRATION FORM